walt-er/compos/README.md

 ## Integrating compos into your project

-The most direct way to integrate compos into your project is simply copy pasting all of compos.lua into your cart, then deleting unwanted components and functions
+The most direct way to integrate compos into your project is simply copy pasting all of compos.lua into your cart, then deleting unwanted components and functions.
+There are a lot of functions included here, and cherrypicking what you want will save a ton of tokens.
+You probably don't need it all!

-This can also be achieved using picotool, with some extra work.
+Integration can also be achieved using picotool, with some extra work.
 Just `require('compos.lua')` in your source pico8 file to include compos inside a "require" function.
 Just note that you'll need to delete the function wrapping the compo definitions for your code to reference them without errors.
 (NOTE: if you think I could get around this, let me know!)

 You could also just hack the compo.p8 cart, using that as a jumping off point!